Community & voluntary controlled schools

 If a child is resident with friends or relatives for reasons other than guardianship, the friend or relative’s address will not be considered.

-We may ask to see between two and four forms of evidence of your home address (photocopies are acceptable).
+We may ask to see evidence of your home address (photocopies are acceptable).
 This may include:

 - proof of where you are registered for council tax